ReactiveSets/toubkal/README.md

 #### Toubkal Low-Level Pipelet Programming

-At the lower level, Toubkal **Pipelets** use a JavaScript functional programming model eliminating the typical callback hell of assynchronous request-response programming models.
+At the lower level, Toubkal **Pipelets** use a JavaScript functional programming model eliminating the typical callback hell of asynchronous request-response programming models.

 Error and log dataflows originating on clients can easily be routed to servers to allow